brianseg014/domainpy/README.md

             self.pet_store_name = e.pet_store_name
 ```

-An `aggregate` creates `domain events` and apply to itself, which is handled
+An `Aggregate` creates `Domain Events` and apply to itself, which
-by `mutate` method, changing the state of the aggregate.
-The state of the
+is handled by `mutate` method, changing the state of the aggregate.
-`aggregate` exists with sole purpose of enforce business invariants (business
+The state of the `Aggregate` exists with sole purpose of enforce
-rules).
+business invariants (business rules).

 ### Repository

-Repository is an interface to represent the store of an aggregate.
+An abstraction over the persistance mechanism with methods for
+storing and retreiving aggregates.
+One repository per `Aggregate`.
+The simpliest method for retreive is by the identity of the `Aggregate`,
+but it can be some more complex and domain specific query.
 IRepository contains the methods get and save.

 ```python